Cwecu/portfolio/index.md

 ---

-## 🍎 Project 1: Redefining Food Deserts in North Texas
+## 🍎 Project 1: 🌆 Urbanization, Food Security & Spatial Access in DFW

-**Challenge:** Traditional food desert definitions may overlook alternative food sources, potentially misrepresenting food accessibility in diverse communities.
+**Challenge:** Despite being part of a major metropolitan region, the urban cores of Dallas and Fort Worth continue to exhibit widespread food insecurity.
+Paradoxically, areas with high population density and infrastructure are home to some of the region’s most persistent food deserts.
+Traditional definitions—based solely on proximity to supermarkets—fail to capture the lived realities of these communities, where cultural preferences, mobility limitations, and overlooked food retailers reshape access.
+This study addresses the spatial mismatch between where people live and where healthy food is truly available.

 **Approach:** Comprehensive mapping that includes farmers' markets and ethnic grocery stores alongside traditional supermarkets to provide a more nuanced view of food access.

-**Tools Used:** ArcGIS Pro, Network Analyst, USDA SNAP Retailer Locator, CDC PLACES, American Community Survey
+**Tools Used:** ArcGIS Pro, Network Analyst, USDA SNAP Retailer Locator, CDC PLACES, American Community Survey, Transport Network

 **Spatial Analysis:**
 - Used Network Analyst to generate 1-mile service areas from food retailers.